dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-setups/trino-setup.md

 ## Connecting to Starburst/Trino with dbt-core

-With dbt-core, the way to connect to your data platform is by creating a `profile` and `target` within the user-configured `profiles.yml` in the `.dbt/` directory of your user/home directory.
+With dbt-core, the way to connect to your data platform is to creating a `profile` and `target` within the user-configured `profiles.yml` in the `.dbt/` directory of your user/home directory.
 For more information, please see both [Connection profiles](connection-profiles) and the [profiles.yml](../profiles.yml.md) reference page.

 The two main ways in which a target's specificaiton varies across adapter plugins are related to: